scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.typ

 contain more than one `Future`.
 We need to reduce the results to a single `Future` to get something we can block on.
-Let's start by doing this manually using a fold:
+Let's start by doing this manually using a fold.

 ```scala mdoc:silent
 val allUptimes: Future[List[Int]] =